 This tutorial provides a step-by-step example of the preparation of a set of Observation Blocks (OBs) with KMOS, the K-band Multi Object Spectrograph on UT1 (Antu) of the VLT.
-The specifics of this tutorial pertain to the preparation of OBs for Period 93 onwards.
-To follow it, you should have a P2PP (version 3) installation on your computer and be familiar with the essentials of the use of the software.
-Please refer to the instructions in order to install it, and to the P2PP3 User Manual for a general overview of P2PP3 and generic instructions on the preparation of Observing Blocks and scheduling containers.
+The specifics of this tutorial pertain to the preparation of OBs for Period 102 onwards.
+Please note that all the figures shown below can be clicked on to get higher resolution versions.

-The Phase 2 process begins when you receive an email from ESO telling you that the allocation of time for the coming period has finalized and that you can view the results by logging into the User Portal and clicking on "Check the web letters."
+The Phase 2 process begins when you receive an email from ESO telling you that the allocation of time for the coming period has finalized and that you can view the results by logging into the User Portal and clicking on "Check the time allocation information" (within the Phase 1 card).
 Note that the username and password that you need to use for the User Portal are the same as those you will use to prepare your OBs.

 You follow the instructions given by ESO and find that time was allocated to your run with KMOS.
 Therefore, you decide to start preparing your Phase 2 material.

 First, you collect all the necessary documentation:

 One very important prerequisit for the preparation of KMOS OBs is one or more KARMA set up files, which have to be attached to the OBs.
 In those files the positions of the arms as well as the coordinates of the guide and reference stars are defined.
 KARMA also should be used to create the necessary finding charts that have to be attached to the KMOS science OBs.
 You can find the documentation and download page of KARMA here:

 Let's start with this science case.
 So, off you go to define those observations.

 For the sake of this tutorial, we will use the p2 demo facility: https://www.eso.org/p2demo